BSN Bridge for Cardiovascular Techs - Online

 - Clinicals.
 There are eight clinical courses, seven of which include precepted clinical hours.
 You’ll complete the precepted hours in or near your geographic area.
 We have a dedicated team to help you find clinical placement.

 - Intensives.
 You’ll be required to attend three 2-4 day intensives throughout the program at a designated Herzing or partner site.
 These sessions serve as crucial skill and knowledge checkpoints to ensure you’re on the right track.
-Intensives will take place at our Kenosha or Atlanta campuses—or a facility associated with a unique clinical partnership.
+Intensives will take place at our Nashville campus—or a facility associated with a unique clinical partnership.

 Tuition & Cost